Written byAmanda Wong

 Update macOS to fix Apple ID login problem

 Sometimes it is the bugs of the current macOS that lead to the Apple ID can't sign in at this time error, so updating macOS may solve the software bugs of the previous macOS and you can sign into your Apple ID again.
 Some Mac users fixed this error after updating from macOS High Sierra to a newer version on their iMac.
+Updating macOS may also help when updating Apple ID settings stuck.

 Update macOS on Monterey and earlier: